ogallagher/Formal-iOS-Swift-Game/README.md

 # Formal
-This is an iOS game, written with Swift, for multiple screen dimensions.
+This is an iOS game, written with Swift, for multiple screen dimensions. ogallagher is the sole author for the whole project.

 #Description
-A difficult platformer with some unique features:
+Formal is a difficult platformer with some unique features:
 > Incorporates the device orientation heavily to control in-game gravity (so you'll end up holding your device upside-down more than most apps require)

-> Most features in the levels are controlled by gravity
+> Most features in the game are controlled by gravity

 > The avatar can only be moved when touching ground

-> All graphics are drawn with CGGraphicsContext
+> All graphics are drawn with CGGraphicsContext, though I plan on supplementing some drawing with loading image files to help counter latency

 > It's not finished